We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Put a few more potato slices on top of the cranberry sauce.

 Roll out the remaining pastry and cut circles for the pie lids.
 Brush the edges of the pies with beaten egg, then press on the lids and use a fork to crimp the edges.
-Brush the tops of the pies with beaten egg and cut two small vent holes in the lids.
+Brush the tops with beaten egg and cut two small vent holes in the lids.

 Chill for 10 minutes in the fridge to harden up the pastry.

-Bake the pies at 400 F for 30 minutes, until the pastry is a rich golden brown.
+Bake at 400 F for 30 minutes, until the pastry is a rich golden brown.
 Let the pies cool for 15 minutes in the pan, then turn them out onto a wire rack to cool completely.

 - Emeril Lagasse 2-Quart Saucepan: we love this heavy-bottomed pot for so many recipes!